Editorial Freelancers Association

 “How often should we meet?”
 This is up to the needs of the chapter coordinator and members, but in order to maintain active chapter status, regional chapters meet a minimum of twice a year.

 “How do I get people to attend?”
 Each chapter, once established, has its own webpage on the EFA site, and each organizer/coordinator will have access to it and be expected to post events on this site.
 Once a time, date, place, topic, and speaker are selected, post the event to the EFA Facebook page, post it on your chapter website, send it out to the local EFA members and the public however you have determined is the best way for you to do this.
 Meetups are a good way.
 Local newspapers and bulletin boards (at libraries, bookstores, schools, colleges, and local cafés where writers and other editorial professionals congregate) while old-school, still work to spread the word about your meetings.
-Don’t forget to tweet it @EFAFreelancers: #EFAChat #EFAMember etc. Your regional chapter may have its own Yahoo Group, Facebook Group or Google group for internal communication.
+Don’t forget to tweet it @EFAFreelancers: #EFAChat #EFAMember etc. Your regional chapter may have its own Yahoo Group, Twitter Hashtag, Google group, or other means for internal communication.

 What are the Chapter Coordinator’s Responsibilities?